Jens Bergensten

-Jens Peder Bergensten (born 18 May 1979), also known as Jeb or Jeb_, is a Swedish video game programmer and designer.
-He is best known as the lead designer of Minecraft.
-In 2013, he, along with Minecraft creator Markus Persson, was named as one of Time's 100 most influential people in the world.
+Jens Peder Bergensten (born 18 May 1979), known professionally as Jeb, is a Swedish video game programmer and designer.
+He is best known as the lead designer of Minecraft, and is the chief creative officer of Mojang Studios.
+In 2013, he, along with Minecraft creator Markus "Notch" Persson, was named as one of Time's 100 most influential people in the world.
 As an employee of Mojang Studios, he had been co-developing Minecraft with Persson since 2010, became the lead designer in 2011, and assumed full control in 2014, when Persson left the company after its acquisition.

 Personal life

 Jens Peder Bergensten was born on 18 May 1979 in Örebro, Sweden.

 On 11 May 2013, Bergensten married photographer Jenny Bergensten (née Thornell).
 On 10 December 2015, Bergensten had a son, Björn.

 Career

 Bergensten started programming his first games at 11 years old, using BASIC and Turbo Pascal.
 By age 21, he was a mapper and modder for the first-person shooter game Quake III Arena.
 He worked as a C++ and Java programmer for the game developer Korkeken Interactive Studio, which went bankrupt and became Oblivion Entertainment.
 After the insolvency of Oblivion Entertainment, Bergensten moved to Malmö and earned a master's degree in computer science at Lund University in 2008.